Sun Basket’s Organic Meal Kits Are Not Totally Organic, According To Complaints

 Sun Basket CEO Adam Zbar thinks the company is ahead of its competitors in terms of transparency.
 “We’re saying exactly what we are, and we’re really sticking to a brand standard that’s much higher than any of the other players,” he told BuzzFeed News.
 He said the company's language and use of the USDA seal were approved by the organic certifying agency CCOF.

-Still, it worked with ERSP last year to address some of the challenger's complaints.
+Still, Sun Basket worked with the ERSP last year to address some of the challenger's complaints.
 Sun Basket moved the USDA organic logo from the top of its homepage to a spot where it describes just its produce.
-It stopped using phrases like, “Try Sun Basket Organic Meals,” “Healthy organic meal delivery,” and “leading organic meal kit company.”
+It stopped using phrases like, “try Sun Basket organic meals,” “healthy organic meal delivery,” and “leading organic meal kit company.”

 It also changed the language on its marketing from “organic and non-GMO” to say “organic and sustainable,” in an attempt to “convey that Sun Basket meals include organic ingredients and also include ingredients that are sustainable,” according to a decision ERSP issued regarding the complaint.